PeterWalchhofer/meineabgeordneten-graph-data/README.md

 [Here](https://github.com/PeterWalchhofer/opensanctions) is the scraping script + the forked OpenSanctions repository (that builds upon memorious) to run it on your own.
 See `cron_job.sh` in THIS repo to see how one can use it.

-You can easily rewrite the script for using it without OpenSanctions.
+You can easily rewrite the script for using it without Memorious.